 Fail not in your function of loving in a loveless place (T-14.IV.4:10).

-Yet our emptiness and grief – in a word, our suffering – is ongoing, like a great tide against which we forever struggle in fear that we will be swept away.
+Our emptiness and grief – in a word, our suffering – is ongoing, like a great tide against which we forever struggle in fear that we will be swept away.
 Our insistence that we know – what love is, what God is, what we are, what truth is – is precisely what threatens us.
-Our pretense unto knowledge is the emptiness that forever intimates our destruction.
+Our pretense unto knowledge is the emptiness that forever predicts and ensures our suffering.
 “We” cannot push back on this intimation because “we” are “it.”

 Before you make any decisions for yourself, remember that you have decided against your function in Heaven, and then consider carefully whether you want to make decisions here.
 Your function here is only to decide against deciding what you want, in recognition that you do not know (T-14.IV.5:1-2).

 Walking in forests and fields, alongside rivers and up and down mountains, reflecting on my study of A Course in Miracles, I learned that Life goes on without my intervention or participation and that this is okay.
 It is more than okay.
 I did not create life; God created life.
-But I did make ideas about life, and then fall in love with those ideas, and give them all my attention.
+But I did make a lot of ideas about life, and then fall in love with those ideas, and give them all my attention.

 Decide that God is right and you are wrong about yourself.
 He created you out of Himself, but still within Him.
 He knows what you are.
 Remember there is no second to Him (T-14.IV.4:5-8).

 If we remember that God is Life (e.g., T-14.IX.4:5), then the full passage quoted above need not be mysterious or complicated.
 Life surrounds us – holds us within it not as separate beings but as life itself – and in that understanding, we see at last there is nothing to do or learn, and that even consequences are illusory.
 Tara Singh spoke of this insight as the grace that lends itself to our fruitful practice of A Course in Miracles.